SovereignCloudStack/standards/Standards/scs-0104-v2-standard-images.md

 ## Mandatory and recommended images

-The tables in this section show what images are required or recomended.
+The tables in this section show what images are required or recommended to be present, which is understood to mean they have `os_hidden=False` and either `visibility=public` or `visibility=community`.

-Note that this standard does not prohibit any images, and neither does it preclude the operator from providing any and all optional images, so long as they do not violate above regulations on image sources.
+Note that this standard does not prohibit any images, nor does it preclude the operator from providing any and all optional images, so long as they do not violate above regulations on image sources.